Yamato-Security/hayabusa/README.md

 ### 4. `all-field-info` profile output

-Instead of outputting the minimal `details` information, all field information in the `EventData` section will be outputted along with their original field names.
+Instead of outputting the minimal `details` information, all field information in the `EventData` and `UserData` sections will be outputted along with their original field names.

 `%Timestamp%, %Computer%, %Channel%, %EventID%, %Level%, %RecordID%, %RuleTitle%, %AllFieldInfo%, %RuleFile%, %EvtxFile%`